tjhunter/karps/doc/paper/scratch.md

 This article draws on the foundations of measure theory and group theory to offer a formalism of large scale data systems.
-Starting from first principles, we show that most operations on datasets can be reduced to a small algebra of operations that are well suited for optimizations and for composition into much larger systems in a coherent fashion, and in handling streaming data.
+Starting from first principles, we show that most operations on datasets can be reduced to a small algebra of primitive functions that are well suited for optimizations and for composition into much larger systems, and in handling streaming and statistical data.
 We hope that these principles can inform the implementation of future distributed data systems.

 # Introduction

 The explosion in the collection of data has lead to the rise of diverse frameworks to store and manipulate this data accordingly.
+These frameworks tend to either adapt some old paradigms or to emerge from the operational aspects of big data.

-The SQL language has enjoyed considerable success as a standard querying interface for the non-programmers.
-On the other end of the spectrum of complexity, engineers in charge of processing such large amounts of data have devised a number of tools to distribute computations against these large datasets, such as MapReduce and Hadoop.
+As far as old paradigms are concerned, the SQL language has enjoyed considerable success as a standard querying interface for the non-programmers.
+On the other end of the spectrum of complexity and expressivity, engineers in charge of processing large amounts of data have devised a number of tools to distribute computations against these large datasets, and have formalized these tools into operational abstractions such as MapReduce (ex: Spark, Flink, BigQuery).

-_(TODO:talk about streaming and fast reaction)_
+At their respective levels, these abstractions share the idea of separating storage from compute.

-_(TODO:talk about separating storage from compute)_
+They free programmers from considerations around how to access and store data, and entrust the implementing frameworks with taking reasonable decisions.
+While this approach is reasonable in most scenarios, some specific domains such as machine learning or genomics rely on specific access patterns and hardware to enjoy the necessary performance.
+For these domains, the separation between storage and compute breaks down: genomics and deep learning are concerned with streaming massive volumes of data through very few dedicated and very powerful computing cores.
+Furthermore in reinforcement learning, reactivity (and latency) is paramount, at the expense of overall computing throughput.
+Such problems have been successfully tackled by specialized frameworks (tensorflow, Ray, etc.) which do not presume a clean separation between storage and compute, but rather the capacity to access data in a specific pattern (streaming).
+This paper, rather than assuming a strict separation between storage and compute, formalizes APIs in which the distribution and the scheduling of computations follows the representation of the data.

 If one looks at the landscape of the data processing systems, several trends emerge: